SyGuS-Org/sygus-org.github.io/language.md

 Our initial proposal for SyGuS-IF (ver.
 1.0) and its extensions can be found [here](/language_1.0).
 However, this original proposal is now deprecated.

-We revised our input format in 2019 and proposed SyGuS-IF ver.
-2.0, which is more compliant with SMT-LIB version 2.6, includes minor changes to the concrete syntax for commands, and eliminates several deprecated features of the previous format.
+We revised our input format in 2019 and proposed [SyGuS-IF ver.
+2.0](/assets/pdf/SyGuS-IF_2.0.pdf), which is more compliant with SMT-LIB version 2.6, includes minor changes to the concrete syntax for commands, and eliminates several deprecated features of the previous format.

+In 2021, we extended our input format and proposed SyGuS-IF ver.
+2.1, which includes support for oracle specification and weighted SyGuS, a new theory of tables, a new logic for constrained Horn clauses, and several syntactic simplifications.

 [SMT-Lib 2]: http://smtlib.cs.uiowa.edu/language.shtml